gauntface/gauntface.com/content/blog/2020/gauntface.com-version-2020.md

 ```

 This will add `<script src="<file>">` and `<link rel="stylesheet" href="<file>">` to
 the `head` of the rendered page.
-This is great for local development, just adding a CSS
+The approach is great for local development, just adding a CSS
 or JS file ends up being loaded on every page.
 It is the worst thing to do for performance,
-illustrated in the video below where I throttle the network connection.
+illustrated in the video below, where I throttle the network connection.

-**TODO ADD VIDEO OF DEV LOADING PERF**
+<iframe src="https://player.vimeo.com/video/414996851" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

+~19s for DOM content loaded and ~33s for the page to fully load.

 In production build of my site no styles or scripts are added to the pages, it is
 left up to `go-html-asset-manager` to add the assets and it does in the following
 way.

-1. For each page, a set of "keys" are generated consisting of the HTML tags, class names
+1. For each HTML file,  the script generates a set of "keys" consisting of HTML tags, class names
-    , and attribute keys in the file.
+    , and attribute keys.
-1. Any files found in the site with one of the following formats is added to the page:
+1. It searches for CSS and JS files and categorizes them based on the file names format:
-    1. `<key>.<css | js>`: These files are read from the file system and the contents are inlined in the page, wrapped in `<style>` or `<script>` tags.
+    1. `<key>.<css | js>`: Files that match a key without a suffix are inlined in the page, wrapped in `<style>` or `<script>` tag.
-    1. `<key>-sync.<css | js>`: These files are added to the head or body of the page
+    1. `<key>-sync.<css | js>`: Blocking assets have the `-sync` suffix added as `<script>` or `<link>` tags.
-        and block the page while they are loaded.
     1. `<key>-async.<css | js>`: These files are added to the body of the page and loaded asynchronously.
 For Javascript files, this relies on `async defer`
         attributes.
 CSS is loaded asynchronously by Javascript.
     1. `<key>-preload.<css | js>`: Will add a `link` tag with `rel="preload"`.